Dhaboav/web-login/README.md

 ## Feature

 - Simple Login System (Chain session login and logout) with MySQL database.
+- Simple error message in wrong username or password.
 - Simple Dashboard to show table in database.
+- Can edit and delete for admin.
+And only see and edit for unique id.

 See the [open issues](https://github.com/Dhaboav/web-login/issues) for a full list of proposed features (and known issues).